Sixshaman/DDSTextureLoaderVk/README.md

 No function allocates the memory required for images, since different developers may organize their image memory layout differently.
 The developer is expected to call `vkBindImageMemory` to allocate the memory for the image.

 The function only creates a `VkImage` object and loads the data from the disk.
-To use the loaded data in the application, the developer is expected to manually upload the data into intermediate buffer and then issue a `vkCmdCopyBufferToImage` command.
+To use the loaded data in the application, the developer is expected to manually upload the data into intermediate buffer and then issue a `vkCmdCopyBufferToImage`-like command.

-Wasn't tested yet.

 ## Functions
 ### LoadDDSTextureFromMemory